 The PICAXE chip can react to input sensors and switch outputs on and off accordingly.

 The various different PICAXE chip sizes (8, 14, 18, 20, 28 and 40 pins) give great flexibility on how the system can be used - simply select the chip size as required for your project.
 On PICAXE parts almost all the pins can be user configured to be an output, a digital (on/off) input, an analogue input or a touch sensor.
 Advanced features such as PWM, I2C, SPI, RS232 and 1-Wire interfacing can also be easily achieved if required.

-PICAXE chips can be programmed in a very simple to learn BASIC language or via graphical flowcharts.
+PICAXE chips can be programmed in a very simple to learn BASIC language or via graphical blocks or flowcharts.
 The programming language is designed to give you all the powerful features of the microcontroller without any complicated programming language to learn.

 PICAXE BASIC is much simpler to learn (and to 'debug') than traditional microcontroller languages such as assembler code or 'C'.
-The BASIC programming software is completely free, and also includes a powerful on-screen simulation for testing your program.
+The software is completely free, and also includes a powerful on-screen simulation for testing your program.